MyPureCloud/terraform-provider-genesyscloud/docs/resources/conversations_messaging_supportedcontent.md

 Optional:

-- `allow` (Block List, Max: 1) Specify allowed media types for inbound and outbound messages.
+- `allow` (Block Set, Max: 1) Specify allowed media types for inbound and outbound messages.
 If this field is empty, all inbound and outbound media will be blocked. (see [below for nested schema](#nestedblock--media_types--allow))

 <a id="nestedblock--media_types--allow"></a>
 ### Nested Schema for `media_types.allow`